Malaysian Red Crescent Society: Members

-Membership of MRCS is open to all individuals without any discrimination based on nationality, race, class, gender, creed, language, age, disability, ethnicity, social background, political considerations or any other similar grounds.
 A Member who is of thirty years of age or below will be categorised as a Youth Member and may participate in the Youth activities of the Society and the Federation.
 People can join as life members or to renew their membership on an annual basis.

-MRCS members are expected to affirm and abide by the Constitution of the Society, as well as adhere to and disseminate the Fundamental Principles of the Movement.
+MRC members are expected to affirm and abide by the Constitution of the Society, as well as adhere to and disseminate the Fundamental Principles of the Movement.
 Members are expected to promote the work of the Society.
 Members are able to vote as well as being eligible to stand for election to take up the position of an elected office.
 Members can present proposals and raise issues in accordance with the Regulations of the Society.